 - Have a place at the top table IC professionals should be striving to move from simply pushing out information to strategic partnership with stakeholders.
 Having this relationship with the decision-makers allows the IC team to get the buy-in and trust they need to both implement a communication strategy, and roll out a plan to identify and work with leaders to enhance their communication skills.

 - Align leader and audience with message – The ‘8 types of leader’ listed in the cartoon nicely shows how everyone has different styles of communicating.
 That’s part of what makes a leader unique, however it doesn’t work if they can’t speak clearly, are off-message or don’t craft the message to suit their audience.
 IC teams should work with leaders to tailor a specific communication or campaign to the communicator’s style AND think about who the audience is.

 - Create informed conversations – Using social business tools can be very effective in this context.
 Opening up an informed conversation between the senior management and employees can foster extremely engaged conversations that enhances the understanding of the communication.
 By opening up a two-way communication channel you will also create ‘our door is open’ feeling – which leads to true understanding of the information being imparted.

-- Measure, identify and align – Use measurement tools available to you to create a crow’s nest view to measure engagement across the organisation; department by department, by region, by country – and by leader.
+- Measure, identify and align – Use measurement tools available to you to create a crow’s nest view to measure engagement across the organization; department by department, by region, by country – and by leader.
 Creating a leader profile will help you spot engagement and internal communications issues at that level, which can be taken to the face-to-face level with individuals.

 - Share results with stakeholders – This allows you as an Internal communications professional to be in an advisory position, you’ll be able to share measurement of engagement, and where the blockers are.
 Not only this essential to ensure you have a place at the table and are able to help shape the IC strategy.